App updates are an important part of keeping your Mac and your applications running smoothly. But sometimes, app updates can go awry.

 This, of course, means that you’ll have to shell out the money if it’s a paid app.
 That’s an unfortunate side effect but there isn’t anything to be done.

-On the other hand, it’s worth noting that Apple’s suite of apps — like Pages, Number, Keynote and GarageBand — are free for all users.
+On the other hand, it’s worth noting that Apple’s suite of apps — like Pages, Number, Keynote and GarageBand — is free for all users.
 So you can re-downloaded them with no problems.

 What to Do in Other Circumstances